Kalaivani-selvi/Career-Guidance-ML-/README.md

 ## Features

 - **Login and Register**: Secure authentication system for users to create accounts and log in.
-- **Profile**: Personalized user profiles to manage preferences, skills, and interests.
+- **Profile**: Personalized user profiles.
-- **Career Predictor**: AI-driven career prediction tool to suggest suitable career paths based on user profiles.
+- **Career Predictor**: AI-driven career prediction tool to suggest suitable career paths based on user skills.
 - **Chatbot**: Interactive chatbot feature to provide real-time assistance and answer user queries.
 - **Resume Template**: Tools and templates to assist users in creating professional resumes tailored to their career goals.
 - **Question and Answer**: